FAA halting Virgin Galactic SpaceShipTwo flights pending investigation

 Virgin Galactic's SpaceShipTwo may not fly again until it has government approval, the Federal Aviation Administration said.

-The FAA made the announcement Thursday, a day after reports emerged that the agency was investigating Virgin Galactic’s high-profile July 11 test flight that had billionaire company founder Richard Branson as one of its passengers.
+The FAA made the announcement Thursday, a day after reports emerged that the agency was investigating Virgin Galactic’s high-profile July 11 test flight that had billionaire company founder Richard Branson as one of its passengers, and the same day the company said it was planning another crewed test flight.

 A spokesperson for the agency explained that Virgin Galactic is actually conducting the investigation, but under FAA oversight.
-In the meantime, the company is not allowed fly the vehicle pending a final report confirming that "the issues related to the mishap do not affect public safety."
+In the meantime, the company is not allowed to fly the vehicle pending a final report confirming that "the issues related to the mishap do not affect public safety."

 |Ticker